Website Terms & Conditions and General Terms & Conditions

 2. General Terms & Conditions

-WOC Ltd and Zippos Circus reserve the right to request and carry out bag searches on at the circus.
+World of Clowns Ltd and Zippos Circus reserves the right to request and carry out bag searches at the circus.
 You may be denied entry if you refuse a request to be searched.
 Please be patient when entering the circus and allow extra time when planning your visit.
-We stress that there is no specific intelligence relating to any threat to circus-goers, and thank you for co-operating with our wish to keep you safe.
+We stress that there is no specific intelligence relating to any threat to circus-goers, and thank you for cooperating with our wish to keep you safe.

 All bookings

 Customers are required to collect tickets 30 minutes before the advertised start time of the performance.
-This applies to all sales including internet bookings.
+This applies to all sales including online bookings.

 Seats must be occupied 15 minutes before the advertised start time, or we reserve the right to refuse admission.

-Sales by internet, and some sales in person will attract a booking fee.
+In addition to the ticket price, online sales and some sales in person will attract a booking fee.
 Booking fees may vary according to the service provided.
+Those fees are not refundable

 Tickets may be available from several sources and these may have varying offers, charges, allocations or availability.